Arch Linux Installation Guide with Full Root Encryption

 mkfs.ext4 /dev/nvme0n1p2 # Boot

-Swap and root will be formatted later (after encryption setup, if used).
+Swap and root partitions are formatted later (after encryption setup, if applicable).

 Note: A separate